muhammad-fiaz/GemGPT/README.md

 ## Acknowledgements

 GemGPT is built on top of the Gemma model published by Google.
-We would like to thank the authors of the Gemma model for their work and for making it available to the public.
+We would like to thank the authors of the Gemma model for their work and for making it available as open-source.

 ## License

 GemGPT is licensed under the Apache License 2.0.
 See the [LICENSE](./LICENSE) file for more details.

 ```bibtex
 @software{Muhammad_Fiaz_GemGPT_2024,